ConvertKit sequences = Mailchimp email campaigns, but better

 In this guide, we’ll get into how to do both.
 You’ll need a decent understanding of the ConvertKit email editor to recreate your Mailchimp email campaigns, so we recommend reading our guide to the email editor if you aren’t too familiar with it.

 NOTE: This article focuses on recreating email campaigns in Mailchimp customer journeys as ConvertKit sequences.
-To learn how to recreate an entire Mailchimp customer journey in ConvertKit, check out our guide on how to switch your Mailchimp automations to ConvertKit.
+To learn how to recreate an entire Mailchimp customer journey in ConvertKit, check out our guide to switching your Mailchimp automations to ConvertKit.

 Recreating the email subject